Original score for alto, tenor and bass soloists and SATTBB choir.

 Transcriptions of the Motet, Kyrie, Sanctus, Benedictus and Agnus Dei for SSA soloists and SSAATB choir (with optional organ part), and for SSSAAA.

-An account by his wife, Cynthia Downes, posted on February 15th, 2018
+An account by his wife and publisher, Cynthia Downes, posted on February 15th, 2018

 Andrew wrote his Motet, O Magnum Mysterium, in 1969, for himself and 2 other soloists from the Midland Boy Singers.
 They sang the piece in a special joint concert with the London Boy Singers in the Wigmore Hall, London, in October 1969, just before Andrew went up to Cambridge.